dialog-semiconductor/BLE_SDK10_examples/features/armv8_stack_overflow_guards/README.md

 1. FreeRTOS only checks the watermark on a context switch.
 This means, if a thread overflows the stack, and isn't yielding, i.e. causing a context switch, it can corrupt memory, access null pointers, etc.  These errors will manifest in many different fashions.

 2. FreeRTOS does not do any checking on the MSP.
 Meaning, that you can overflow the stack when in an exception or interrupt context, without any detection.

+3. FreeRTOS does not recommend using this feature in production environments because of the context switch overhead: [FreeRTOS Stack and Overflow Checking](https://www.freertos.org/Stacks-and-stack-overflow-checking.html)

 With the changes and patches below, we can use hardware available in the M33F to protect both the MSP and PSP.